Arc'teryx Gamma LT Hoody Review

 Our Analysis and Test Results

-The hood is sized to accommodate a helmet and can be adjusted with 3 separate cinches.
-Like the Gamma MX, this coat does not have wrist closures and instead uses a fitted cuff which is a bit too tight to place over gloves but streamlined enough to easily slide under larger gauntlet-style gloves.
+The hood on the LT is sized to accommodate a helmet and can be adjusted with three separate cinches.
+The wrist closures are fitted, not adjustable, making them a bit too tight to place over gloves but streamlined enough to easily slide under larger gauntlet-style gloves.

-The Gamma LT utilizes some of the interesting features that our Editors Choice Winning softshell, the Psiphon LT also uses.
-From the head down we are happy to see there is a full-sized hood with three-way adjustable cinches, with a stiffened brim to shed precipitation.
-The No Slid Zip zipper uses small teeth to keep the zipper from inadvertently sliding down.
-We haven't found that this is so much of an issue in other jackets to require a solution for, but it works well and does keep the zipper at a comfortable height when needing to dump heat out on a strenuous uphill climb.
+The Gamma LT utilizes interesting features that are useful and user-friendly.
+From the head down, we are happy to see there is a full-sized hood with three-way adjustable cinches, with a stiffened brim to shed precipitation.
+The No-Slip Zip down the front uses small teeth to keep it from inadvertently sliding down.
+We haven't found this to be an issue in other jackets, but it works well and does keep the zipper at a comfortable height when needing to dump heat out on a strenuous uphill climb.

-We really liked the style of the Gamma LT.
-It is clean cut, fits well and is available in four colors that range from subtle to bright.
+We really like the style of the Gamma LT.
+It is clean-cut, fits well, and is available in attractive colors.
 This jacket is comfortable in the mountains but does not seem out of place worn around town or to the store.

-For $249 you get a classic Arcteryx jacket, with excellent attention to detail, function and good looks.
+The LT gives you a classic Arc'teryx jacket with excellent attention to detail, function, and good looks.
 You do pay a premium for this label, but we feel that it is a good value for the price.
 Arc'teryx is legendary for its extensive research and development process, and it pays off with a solid jacket that will hold up to abuse.

-As the lightest jacket in the Arcteryx Gamma collection, we like this one the most for its pared-down simplicity.
+As the lightest jacket in the Arc'teryx Gamma collection, we like the LT the most for its pared-down simplicity.
 It can easily be worn with extra layers for more warmth or thrown over a light shirt in the summer climbing season.
 It is versatile, has a great fit, and is an excellent choice as a do-it-all softshell jacket.
 We heartily recommend this layer and reward it with our Editors' Choice Award.